snail007/goproxy/docs/manual/manual.md

 `proxy socks -t tcp -p 2.2.2.2:33080 --bind-listen`

+#### Flexible Outgoing IP

+Although the above `--bind-listen` parameter can specify the  outgoing IP, the `entry IP` and ` outgoing IP` cannot be interfered by humans.
+If you want the ingress IP to be different from the egress IP, you can use the `--bind-ip` parameter, format: `IP:port`, for example: `1.1.1.1:8080`
+, `[2000:0:0:0:0:0:0:1]:8080`.
+For multiple binding requirements, you can repeat the `--bind-ip` parameter.

+For example, the machine has IP `5.5.5.5`, `6.6.6.6`, and monitors two ports `8888` and `7777`, the command is as follows:

+`proxy socks -t tcp -p :8888,:7777 --bind-ip 5.5.5.5:7777 --bind-ip 6.6.6.6:8888`

+Then the client access port `7777`, the  outgoing IP is `5.5.5.5`, access port `8888`, the  outgoing IP is `6.6.6.6`, if both `--bind-ip` and `--bind- are set at the same time listen`,`--bind-ip` has higher priority.

+In addition, the `IP` part of the `--bind-ip` parameter supports specifying the `network card name`, `wildcards`, and more than one.
+The details are as follows:

+- Specify the network card name, such as: `--bind-ip eth0:7777`, then the client accesses the `7777` port, and the egress IP is the IP of the eth0 network card.
+- The network card name supports wildcards, for example: `--bind-ip eth0.*:7777`, then the client accesses the `7777` port, and the egress IP is a randomly selected one of the network card IPs starting with `eth0.`.
+- IP supports wildcards, such as: `--bind-ip 192.168.?.*:7777`, then the client accesses the `7777` port, and the exit IP is all the IPs of the machine, matching the IP of `192.168.?.*` A randomly selected one.
+- It can also be multiple combinations of network card name and IP, separated by half-width commas, such as: `--bind-ip pppoe??,192.168.?.*:7777`, then the client accesses the port `7777`, The  outgoing IP is the machine's network card name matching `pppoe??`
+  It is a randomly selected one among all IPs of the machine that matches `192.168.?.*`.
+- The wildcard character `*` represents 0 to any number of characters, and `?` represents 1 character.
+- If the IP of the network card changes, it will take effect in real time.
+- You can use the `--bind-refresh` parameter to specify the interval to refresh the local network card information, the default is `5`, the unit is second.

 ### 5.15 Cascade Certification

 SOCKS5 supports cascading authentication, and -A can set upstream authentication information.